Avoid Quintessence Clarifying Eye Serum Capsules!

 This post may contain affiliate links.
 To read our affiliate policy, click here.

 Quintessence Clarifying Eye Serum Capsules Story

-My maternal hormones circulating around my body screamed that my baby was going to die.
+My maternal hormones circulating my body screamed that my baby was going to die.
 In reality, he was fine: he was born 9.5 pounds, was happy and was not losing weight.
 The schedule was strict, however – feedings every 3 hours, day or night.
-Now I understand that I was over-reacting, but that’s a different story.
-Anyway, in-between feedings, changing diapers, eating, and cooking, and sleeping, I reached for an around the eyes cream, Quintessence Clarifying Serum Capsules.
+Now I understand that I was overreacting, but that’s a different story.
+Anyway, in-between feedings, changing diapers, eating, and cooking, and sleeping, I reached for an around-the-eyes cream, Quintessence Clarifying Serum Capsules.
 My attention span for anything not involving the baby was not long enough to read what Quintessence Clarifying Eye Serum Capsules were designed for, which, as it turned out, was diminishing dark circles and reducing wrinkles.

 Almost immediately after the first (and last) application of the eye serum, my skin felt itchy.
 When I looked in the mirror to see what was wrong, the skin around my eyes was slightly red.
 I was not worried at that point as I thought it was red because I scratched it in response to itchiness.
 I rinsed my skin with water and shortly after went to bed.